hosh-shell/hosh/.github/PULL_REQUEST_TEMPLATE.md

  - you provided a unit test for your fix;
  - if there is a Github ticket available, please make your commits and pull request start with the ticket number;
- - use the formatting style provided under `eclipse/hosh-eclipse-formatter.xml`.

 -->